Family Health|Kids and Teens

 Visit your doctor if you have signs of strep throat.
 This can prevent the infection from turning into rheumatic fever.

 The main treatment for rheumatic fever is antibiotics.
-These will get rid of the bacteria.
-They also can help keep you from getting rheumatic fever again.
+These will get rid of the bacteria and can help keep you from getting the condition again.
 Adults and teenagers may need to take antibiotics for up to 5 years.
 Children may need to take them up to age 21.

 Your doctor may prescribe other medicines to treat your symptoms.
 Seizure medicine can help with the jerky motions or spasms.
 Aspirin or corticosteroids can help reduce swelling or inflammation.